chalf/career-potential-face-analyzer/README.md

 ## Technologies Used:
 - Python (Flask framework)
-- OpenCV, mediapine for image processing
+- OpenCV, mediapine, dlib for image processing
 - Supporting libraries such as numpy and pandas

 ---